 - Examples of good and bad practice

 - The right kit and set-up for you

 What to expect?

 Participants will be sent a pre-course handout and link to a YouTube video to introduce them to important shooting conventions in preparation for the course.
-Within the 120-minute session, participants will analyse an edit to consider how to shoot sequences and interviews on location for maximum efficiency within the post production period.
+Within the two full-day training, participants will analyse an edit to consider how to shoot sequences and interviews on location for maximum efficiency within the post production period.
 A detailed breakdown of the shooting kit including microphones and tripods and advice on the best equipment to invest in.
 A PDF document with kit details and curated links to videos to take away for future reference.

 Andrew Lindsay is a broadcast journalist and academic with more than 20 years of industry experience.
 The vast majority of this has been at the BBC – where he has fronted network and international output – and ITV, where he mastered the video journalism essentials of shooting and editing television, as well as live reporting.
 He continues to work at the BBC, the University of Salford and as a freelance event host and compere.

 The Vision series

 The sessions within Vision focus on a different in-demand industry skill with advice and tips from leading experts in their field.